 - Clean around the outdoor unit: Make sure nothing is blocking your condenser (leaves, debris, overgrown grass).
 Restricted airflow can cause the unit to shut down.

 - Check for ice: If your system has frozen over, turn off the AC and switch the fan to “on” to help thaw the coil.
 This may take a few hours, but it’s necessary before further diagnosis.
+Frozen coils are a common issue that can affect the performance of a heat pump.

-Step 3: Call for Emergency HVAC Repair
+Step 3: Contact Emergency HVAC Services Immediately

 Here are some practical ways to keep your home safe and bearable while help is on the way: